immanuelvyjayanthi-blip/immanuelvyjayanthi-blip/README.md

 ### 🛡️ GRC & Cybersecurity Professional

-I'm passionate about building resilient, compliant security programs that align with business goals.
-My strength lies in translating technical controls into business risk language—helping organizations not just meet compliance objectives, but truly understand their risk posture.
+I love building security programs that actually work—not just on paper, but in the real world.
+I focus on making them resilient, compliant, and aligned with what the business is trying to achieve.
+What I really enjoy is bridging the gap between technical controls and business risk.
+I help teams move beyond just checking the compliance boxes to truly understanding their risk landscape and making smarter decisions.

 ---